heatsrc/vue-declassified/client/README.md

 | sort by dependency | :white_check_mark: | Will try to sort dependencies\*        |
 |  `$refs:! {...}`   | :white_check_mark: | converted to regular `Ref`s            |

-<sup>\* Vexus does it best to sort dependencies to avoid used before defined issues.
+<sup>\* VueDc does it best to sort dependencies to avoid used before defined issues.
 It requires processing essentially a directed acyclic graph and it's complicated so please raise issues if found.</sup>

 | lifecycle hooks |     supported?     | notes                                            |
 | :-------------: | :----------------: | ------------------------------------------------ |